 This lichen is able to absorb nitrogen from the air.
 Most plants get nitrogen from the soil, Lobaria Oregana Lichen can’t reach the soil because it lives in the tops of the forest, so it fertilizes itself from the air.
 While the lichen is growing in the treetops, it is attached to the tree, tiny fir rootlets will form under the lichen and will draw nitrogen directly from it straight into the fir tree.
 Another way that the trees and other plants benefit from this lichen’s ability to absorb nitrogen from the air is when the winter storms blow parts of the lichen loose to fall to the forest floor where it breaks down and the nitrogen is released into the soil.
 Up to 30% of the trees lichen will fall during the winter months.

 This is pretty cool and as lobaria oregana can be as much as 3% of the total foliage weight, this can be quite a bounty to the nitrogen-poor forest floor.
-Once it is taken into the soil, it will find its way to the tree roots where is taken in as fertilizer by the plants and trees.
+Once it is taken into the soil, it will find its way to the tree roots where are taken in as fertilizer by the plants and trees.

 If you were to look under your feet in a forest, you would first find the roots of all the plants, then the mycelium fungal, and below this, the mineral horizons.
 These are the different parts of a system of roots, fungi, and mineral components that all work together to move the nitrogen and many other types of nutrients, plant medicines, and trace elements about to the various trees and plants, They operate almost as if they were part of one giant organism, one system you might say of transportation.
 There are even mother trees in this system that are able to send out food for their own offspring.
 The system of roots and fungal around these mother trees are much denser than in other areas of the forest.